mts-cocopuff/CS.002-3D-Tetris/README.md

 <h1>❓ About</h1>

-<h2>⬇️Donwload and Install⬇️</h2>
+<h2>⬇️Download and Install⬇️</h2>
-<p>In order to instal this appklication there are a few requirements you need</p>
-such as a Meta Quest 3, Access to a device that you can connect to the quest 3 using a cord, </p>
+<p>In order to install this application there are a few requirements you need such as a Meta Quest 3, Access to a device that you can connect to the quest 3 using a cord, </p>

 [⬇️ Download APK File](https://github.com/mts-cocopuff/CS.002-3D-Tetris/tree/main/BuiltAPKversions/TetrisShuffle1.0.apk)

-<h3>Requiremetns</h3>
+<h3>Requirements</h3>
 <p><p>
 <ul>
   <li>Meta Quest 3 Headset</li>